US stocks lose ground as war with Iran keeps pressure on oil prices

 “GDP and the job market have been expanding, but the rate of change has been slowing, which leads to concerns about the overall economy -- and that was even before we stared a war in the Middle East, which spiked the price of oil,” Chris Zaccarelli, chief investment officer for Northlight Asset Management, said in an email.

-Most of the sectors in the S&P 500 were rising Friday, with financial and health care stocks driving most of the gains.
-JPMorgan rose 1.1% and Eli Lilly added 1.6%.
+About 58% of the stocks in the S&P 500 were rising Friday, with banks, health care and consumer goods companies among the gainers.
+JPMorgan rose 1%, Eli Lilly added 1.2% and Philip Morris International gained 1.6%.

 Higher yields help make all kinds of borrowing more expensive, such as mortgages for potential U.S. homebuyers and bond offerings for companies looking to expand.
 They also push down on prices for all kinds of investments, from stocks to crypto.

-In stock markets abroad, indexes rose in Europe after also falling in Asia.
+In stock markets abroad, indexes in Europe were mostly lower after also falling in Asia.